krajasekhar845/CarND-Advanced-Lane-Finding/README.md

 #### 2. Binarization of image using colour and gradient thresholds

-Coming up with a good threshold for bianarizing the image is a very crucial task because the whole pipeline depends on it.
+Coming up with a good threshold for binarizing the image is a very crucial task because the whole pipeline depends on it.

 The code for this step is contained in the "**Image Binarization**" code cell of the IPython notebook `Advanced Lane Detection.ipynb`